-The fair value of the Company's long-term debt (including redeemable preferred stock) is estimated to be approximately \$595,100 and \$200,375 at January 28, 2006 and February 3, 2007, respectively, and is based on current rates offered to the Company for debt of similar maturities or quoted market prices of the same or similar instruments.
-The carrying amounts of long-term debt were \$631,867 and \$200,000 at January 28, 2006 and February 3, 2007, respectively.
+The fair value of the Company's long-term debt is estimated to be approximately \$200,375 and \$116,250 at February 3, 2007 and February 2, 2008, respectively, and is based on current rates offered to the Company for debt of similar maturities or quoted market prices of the same or similar instruments.
+The carrying amounts of long-term debt were \$200,000 and \$125,000 at February 3, 2007 and February 2, 2008, respectively.
 The carrying amounts reported in the consolidated balance sheets for cash and cash equivalents, accounts payable and other current liabilities approximate fair value because of the short-term maturity of those financial instruments.
 The estimates presented herein are not necessarily indicative of amounts the Company could realize in a current market exchange.